Loops, Blocks & Strings

 Run the tests and they should pass.

-For now I think I'm happy with this version.
+For now I'm happy with this version.
 So, let's move on.

 Source Control